There are many sources of graduate student financial assistance available through the University and the Earth and Planetary Sciences department.

 TAs are assigned each quarter by the Graduate Chair.
 The Graduate Program takes into account students’ requests (collected in summer each year) as well as requests from the instructors of each course and departmental teaching needs when assigning graduate students to TA positions.
 Any positions that are not filled internally will be posted on Handshake before each term.

-TAs are paid at a monthly rate according to the salary scales, either at a 25% or 50% time.
+TAs are paid at a monthly rate according to the salary scales and associated experience increases, either at a 25% or 50% time.
 25% TAs work approximately 10 hours per week, or no more than 110 hours per quarter.
 50% TAs work for approximately 20 hours per week, or no more than 220 hours per quarter.
-If a position is for 25% time, and there are no other sources of stipend (e.g., external fellowship or GSR), the equivalent to a 25% TA will be paid as a Graduate Program Fellowship, therefore meeting the funding guarantee provided to Earth and Planetary Sciences Graduate Program students.

 - The Department of Earth and Planetary Sciences hires both undergraduate and graduate student readers to assist with various course duties like grading and proctoring.
 All available reader positions in the Department of Earth and Planetary Sciences will be posted on Handshake for students to apply to.
 The Instructor of Record for the class will choose a reader.
 Graduate Readers submit monthly timesheets on TRS and are paid hourly according to the salary scales.